petewall/example-bosh-addon/README.md

 BOSH job
 --------

-Now that we have the package, we need to know how to run it.
+Now that we have the package, we need to tell BOSH how to run it.
 The BOSH job is a process that needs to run, either one-time (called _errands_) or persistantly.

 This repository has one job, also named `number-picker`.